32 Things to do with the Kids during the Holidays!

 Felt fun

-you can get felt from places like Amazon, Spotlight, Kmart and most crafting shops – get the kids to make puppets and put on a show.
+You can get felt from places like Amazon, Spotlight, Kmart and most crafting shops – get the kids to make puppets and put on a show.

 Storybook character dress up